The University of Chicago Library

 - Classics and Ancient Near East

-Forty-five percent of the Library’s collections are non-English and published outside the United States, supporting faculty research with a global impact and making the Library a mecca for international scholars.
+Forty-five percent of the Library’s collections are in languages other than English, supporting faculty research with a global impact and making the Library a mecca for international scholars.

-The Special Collections Research Center is home to the Library’s rare books, manuscripts, the University of Chicago Archives, and the Chicago Jazz Archive.
+The Special Collections Research Center is home to the Library’s rare books, manuscripts, and the University of Chicago Archives.
 Highlights include: